chinedufn/landon/README.md

 After a year or two of this occasionally happening..
 I finally decided to invest some time in writing something myself, knowing that I'd still run into issues here and there, but they'd be issues that I'd know how to address.

-The goal of `blender-exporter` is to be a minimal suite of heavily tested, well documented tooling for getting data out of Blender and a set of functions for pre-processing that data so that you can make use of it in your rendering pipeline.
+The goal of `landon` is to be a minimal suite of heavily tested, well documented tooling for getting data out of Blender and a set of functions for pre-processing that data so that you can make use of it in your rendering pipeline.

-From the beginning `blender-exporter` will be targeted towards my needs for my game [Akigi](https://akigi.com), but please feel very free to open issues / PRs with questions / thoughts / functionality that you think might fit into `blender-exporter`.
+From the beginning `landon` will be targeted towards my needs for my game [Akigi](https://akigi.com), but please feel very free to open issues / PRs with questions / thoughts / functionality that you think might fit into `landon`.

 The goal is that getting data out of Blender and into your rendering pipeline becomes easy as pie.

 ## Getting Started

-`blender-exporter` is in need of more documentation and hand holding around how to integrate it into your pipeline.
+`landon` is in need of more documentation and hand holding around how to integrate it into your pipeline.

 For example, all of the tooling uses `Rust` right now, so if you want to run any of the existing pre-processing functions such as `triangulating` your mesh you need `Rust` installed.